valeriatoneva/genetic-algorithm/README.md

 ## Overview

-Hi, I'm taking my time to write this doc because I know I will forget what I've done at some point. (sorry if it is overly explainatory)
-This project is a car simulation that utilizes genetic algorithms to evolve car behaviors over time.
-It's built using p5.js library and demonstrates the principles of genetic algorithms.
-Now, I know this sounds complex (for noramal not so nerdy people) but it's not.
-If you should know one thing about this project it is that basically there are checkpoints and if the car drives over a checkpoint their score increments.
+Taking my time to write this down because, let's face it, I'll probably forget all this later.
+So, this project's about a car simulation that gets smarter over time using what's called genetic algorithms.
+It's all done with this p5.js library, which is pretty cool for showing off these algorithm tricks.
+Now, it might sound like rocket science, but it's actually pretty simple.
+Here's the deal: there are these checkpoints, right?
+Every time a car nails one, bam, their score goes up.
+Simple as that.
+For now.

 ## What are genetic algorithms?